hizbi-github/Four_Way_Traffic_Lights_On_FPGA/README.md

 The sub FSM for traffic lights of each road is as follows:

-1. First State >> Red light switched ON. others OFF
+1. First State >> Red light switched ON, others OFF
-2. Second State >> Green light switched ON. others OFF
+2. Second State >> Green light switched ON, others OFF
 3. Third State >> Yellow light switched ON, others OFF

 The actual delay between the traffic lights of each road was achieved by using counters.
 By giving